-In-person group meetings should not occur during Phase 1 and 2.
-Staff should use virtual options instead (i.e.: Zoom, conference calls, etc.).
-In-person meetings of ten people or less may occur during Phase 3 and of fifty people or less may occur during Phase 4.
+During Phase 4:

+Outdoor in-person meetings of fifty people or less may occur during.

 Employees should continue to follow general social distancing guidelines for all in-person group meetings.
-If a virtual meeting is feasible rather than a face to face meeting during Phase 3 or 4, the virtual meeting format should still be used.
+If a virtual meeting is feasible rather than a face to face meeting during Phases 3 or 4 or Tiers 2 or 1, the virtual meeting format should still be used.